 Although, big downtowns and business improvement districts tend to be members of the International Downtown Association, and are more focused on clean and safe activities and tend to be run by full-time staff, although in some cities such as San Diego, many of the business improvement districts are run using the Main Street Approach.

 In my experience, interestingly, volunteers in Main Street programs tend to be 10-15 years younger than those in traditional preservation organizations, and the most active Main Street volunteers tend to live closest to the commercial district.

-This makes Main Street commercial district revitalization programming a tremendous opportunity to draw new demographics into the movement.
+This makes Main Street commercial district revitalization programming a tremendous opportunity to draw new demographics into the preservation movement.

-8. See a movie in a historic cinema.
+8. See a movie in a historic cinema building.
 There aren't many historic cinemas in DC proper any more, but the Uptown Theater in Cleveland Park is one.
 A couple years ago, we had a blast seeing a midnite film at the Byrd Theatre in the Carytown district in Richmond.
 And I loved how the Lincoln Theatre in DC showed "The Girl with the Dragon Tattoo" in December 2011.

 -- League of Historic American Theatres

 9. See a theatrical production in a "legitimate" historic theatre.
 You have many choices in the DC area such as the Warner, the National, the Studio Theatre, the Lincoln Theatre, the Shakespeare Theatre at the Landsburgh, the Atlas Performing Arts Center (which utilized federal historic preservation tax credits to pay for a portion of the building's rehabilitation), and sort of kind of the Tivoli Theatre in Columbia Heights.